DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 Setting up the CAM first requires locating sensors.
 When deciding on sensor location, be aware that the sensor response is slow compared to conventional sensors.
 Allowing for 500mSec delay, which at 100kph equates to 150mm of travel (in HO), may influence sensor placement.
 Best performance is obtained if the sensors are not within 20 rows/columns of an image edge.
 Remember to save to EPROM with the ‘e’ command once satisfied.
 Virtual sensor location can be set up in several ways.
 Option d. is preferred.

 **a.** &nbsp; Automatic loading from EPROM on bootup.
-This is only applicable after an initial sensor set has been established and command'e' used to save them to EPROM.
+This is only applicable after an initial sensor set has been established and command '**e**' used to save them to EPROM.

-**b.** &nbsp; The bright LED method: Place a bright LED at the required location and reduce room lighting if needed.Issue an '**s%%**' command (e.g. S00 for an off-track reference sensor) and wait for the CAM to scan and locate the LED and setup sensor coordinates.
+**b.** &nbsp; The bright LED method: Place a bright LED at the required location and reduce room lighting if needed.
+Issue an '**s%%**' command (e.g. S00 for an off-track reference sensor) and wait for the CAM to scan and locate the LED and setup sensor coordinates.
 Remove the LED, restore lighting, and perform an ‘**r%%**’ for new reference images.

 **c.** &nbsp; Issue a ‘**k%%,rrr,xxx**’ command to place sensor %% at CAM pixel position rrr(row) and xxx(column).
 This method is most useful for "tweaking" coordinates if you want to adjust the result of the LED method.
 The CAM has 240 rows/lines of 320 pixels each, numbered from 0.
 Use the ‘**i%%**’ command for info. on sensor.
 NOTE: Use ‘**k**' to set up test sensors initially, but delay setting final positions until Processing 4 installed and enhanced ‘**k**’ and ‘**a**’ available.
 The ‘**a**’ command does 3 commands in one (i.e. **k**, **a**(enable) & **r**).